 Resentful little Kyle Junior began to feel like a “factory reject” instead of the first-born son, and so began a habit of endlessly picking on his little brother out of spite and to “keep him in his place.”

 Through war and then victory in Europe and Japan, Kyle got the hang of ranching, depending on raising livestock more than farming, though he eventually did both well.
-Eventually a well-built, well liked man replaced the teenager who took over the del Mar Ranch and soon the animosity that the locals felt towards his father was put aside as they found out the elder del Mar was killed serving his country instead of skipping town like everyone thought.
+Gradually a well-built, well-liked man replaced the teenager who took over the del Mar Ranch and soon the animosity that the locals felt towards his late father was put aside as more found out the elder del Mar was killed serving his country instead of skipping town like everyone thought.

 Kyle tore out the insides and then remodeled both floors of the ranch house with help from his neighbors and in-laws.
-What once was a big four-room house, barely holding fourteen kids and two adults was gutted to the outer walls and then converted to a two-story three-bedroom home.
+What once was a big five-room house, barely holding fourteen kids and two adults after the fire, was gutted to the outer walls and then converted to a two-story three-bedroom home.
 He expanded the back of the ground floor and added two bedrooms above that.

-He also tore down and then put up several outbuildings after taking out his first mortgage on the spread.
+He also tore down and then put up several outbuildings after taking out his first mortgage on the spread and used the foundation of what once was the mansion to erect a sprawling horse barn.
 With all of the improvements, the bank thought it was a safe bet.